-MA in Socially Engaged Art + Further Education L9
+MA in Socially Engaged Art - currently under review

 DonegalDerry fieldtrip, Marie Barrett on City walls.
 Photo: Fiona Whelan.
 DonegalDerry fieldtrip.
 Photo: Janet Williams

-The MA Socially Engaged Art+Further Education is a two year, Level 9, taught masters degree focusing on the dynamic relationship between socially engaged arts practice and pedagogy.
-This programme provides students with an opportunity to explore two fields of practice; socially engaged art and teaching and learning within further education.
-Successful students acquire a further education teaching qualification, necessary for those considering a career as a teacher or facilitator of learning within the diverse further education sector.
+The MA Socially Engaged Art is a two year, Level 9, taught masters degree focusing on the dynamic relationship between socially engaged arts practice and pedagogy.
+This programme provides students with an opportunity to explore the fields of practice of socially engaged art.
 As a site for experimental learning and critical debate, the course attracts students from a range of disciplines who want to immerse themselves in a trans-disciplinary enquiry.

-This full-time MA course is provided through taught classes in NCAD, typically taking place two evenings per week.
-Students are required to undertake a teaching practicum of 100 hours within a formal education setting as well as a practicum in an informal educational setting with some additional day-time blocks for workshops, field trips and seminars.
+This full-time MA course is provided through taught classes in NCAD, typically taking place two evenings per week..
 In Semesters 2 and 3, students also engage in practice placements.
 Semester 4 centres on student-led research through a major project.

-The MA in Socially Engaged Art + Further Adult Community Education offers a range of engagements off campus.
+The MA in Socially Engaged Art offers a range of engagements off campus.
 NCAD has established working relationships with a range of arts, community and education organisations nationally offering students the opportunity to immerse themselves in rich sites of learning.
 Another feature of the course is a field trip where students are exposed to a range of cultural and arts practices operating in a specific context.

 FE teaching practice placements can be undertaken in ETB's, in Youthreach and other QQI-Fetac approved settings.
 NCAD has developed links with a range of FE providers and can assist in placement.
 Students are encouraged to link to the FE practitioners network and attend seminars and forums relevant to professional practice.
 Modules include; Adult and Community Education, Pedagogy and Practice, Spaces for Learning, Socially Engaged Art Practice, Curriculum Studies, teaching and learning and work based practicums.